 - How do you feel when you think about your home?
 How settled are you?

-In summary, some of the amenities available in the neighbourhood may not be easy to replicate.
-So if you like the location, schools, and other access to amenities, then you should consider renovating and staying put.
+In summary, some amenities available in the neighbourhood may not be easy to replicate.
+So if you like the location, schools, and other access to amenities, then you should consider renovating your home and staying put.

 If after you renovate, your home becomes more livable for a good number of years, and at the same time you can be able to withstand the mess and inconvenience that comes with major renovation, then invest in updating your house in a manner that will make your house a better place for you to live in and enjoy.